Product Release Stages

 Product release stages describe how we stage, release, and retire product functionality.
 Product features may not progress through all release stages, and the time in each stage will vary depending on the scope and impact of the feature.

-Beta (both public and private) releases give subscribers time to explore and adopt new product capabilities while providing final feedback prior to a General Availability release.
-Functionality is code-complete, stable, useful in a variety of scenarios, and believed to meet or almost meet quality expectations for a GA release.
+Beta (both public and private) releases give subscribers time to explore new product capabilities while providing feedback prior to a next stage release (can be First Availability or General Availability depending on the feature).
+Functionality is code-complete and useful in a variety of scenarios but might have changes on its road to a GA release.
 Beta releases may be restricted to a select number of subscribers (private) or open to all subscribers (public).

 When participating in a beta release, you should understand the following: